bgd-labs/aave-proposals-v3/src/20240227_Multi_SetPriceCapAdapters/SetPriceCapAdapters.md

 ## Simple Summary

-This proposal aims to use correlated-assets price oracle (CAPO) for LSTs and USD-pegged stable coins.
+This proposal activates the correlated-assets price oracle (CAPO) system for LSTs and fiat-pegged stable coins.

 ## Motivation